SUVIRA MCDONALD

 _1060248.JPG

-In other sculptural areas he coordinates the sculpture for the Byron Writers Fest and has initiated the Mullumbimby Sculpture Walk, both ongoing presentations of sculpture of the region, the latter involving a development of the profile of public art in Byron Shire and incorporating what is becoming INGENUITY, an annual sculpture festival.
-This initiative has recently received substantial funding support from Arts NSW.
 Both these projects demonstrate a decision to foster and develop local presentations of sculpture and strengthen its presence in NSW Northern Rivers.
-This is augmented by the public presence of his work throughout Byron and surrounding shires.
+This is augmented by the public presence of his own public sculptural work throughout Byron and surrounding shires.
 He also served on Byron Shire Council’s Public Art Panel for 6 years until 2016.